Doctoral Internship: Creating Machinima for Language Learners

-MENTOR.
 I received wonderful guidance from Heike Philp, my intern supervisor.
 She spent numerous hours with me inworld and in webinars hosted on Adobe Connect.
-We met in a SL sim she owns called EduNation.
+We met in an SL sim she owns called EduNation.
 Sometimes we sat around a campfire to discuss the various issues I was having in SL.
-Other times, Heike or her co-moderators led trainings, machinima screenings, or live film shoots.
-They invited us to collaborate in group projects.
+Other times, Heike or her co-moderators led training, machinima screenings, or live film shoots.
+They invited us to collaborate on group projects.
 The volunteer moderators of the workshop provided ongoing activities beyond the confines of the 5-week training.
-For example, the sixth week, we were challenged to create a lesson plan to accompany our machinima for a CAMELOT competition in the SLanguages Symposium on February 28th.
+For example, in the sixth week, we were challenged to create a lesson plan to accompany our machinima for a CAMELOT competition in the SLanguages Symposium on February 28th.

 1. Adventures with Charlie